Fear Is Good For The Next Rally - Cramer's Mad Money (11/2/17)

 CEO interview - Federal Realty Investment Trust (NYSE:FRT)

-Federal REIT reported a good quarter but the REITs are going out of flavor due to investors fearing retail based REITs.
-Cramer interviewed the shopping center reit's CEO Don Wood to know his take on retail.
+Federal REIT reported a good quarter but REITs are going out of flavor due to investors fearing retail based REITs.
+Cramer interviewed the shopping center REIT's CEO Don Wood to know his take on retail.

-Wood said that the company is changing according to the investor's sentiments.
-People wanted pure play reit after the 2008 crisis, but are looking for mixed-use properties as people are looking for convenience and experiences.
+Wood said that the company is changing according to the investors' sentiments.
+People wanted pure play REITs after the 2008 crisis, but are looking for mixed-use properties as they want conveniences and experiences.

 He added that Federal Realty is not just a retailer, but they offer the types of properties retailers want.
-"First of all, diversification is – certainly in your business, certainly in our business – critical.
+"First of all, diversification is – certainly in your business – critical.
 So when you do look at the income streams from Federal, you absolutely see no one tenant that makes up more than 3% of the earnings base," said Wood.
 They have office, retail, residential and lifestyle facilities in their portfolio to remain diversified.

 "The idea is that no one tenant can throw us off our game.
 It needs to be a collusion of a whole lot.
 And so far, we haven't seen that.
 The bottom line is, if you were to liquidate this company asset by asset, you'd do a heck of a lot better than what it's trading for, even after today.
 So that says something to me," he concluded.